Big Pigeon in Southwest Iowa

 • entered service 1 Jun 1941 from Glenwood; service credited to Clarke Co., reason unknown; body not recovered; memorialized Walls of the Missing, Manila American Cem., Luzon, Philippines; cenotaph Glenwood Cem., Mills Co.

 • 2nd Engr.
 Bn., 2nd Inf.
 Div. -> 14th Engr.
-Bn., Philippine Division; KIA 7 Sep 1944 off west coast of Mindanao; Japanese Hell Ship Shinyo Maru torpedoed by USS Paddle (SS 263); of around 750 US POWs, 667 died and 82 swam to shore and were saved by Filipino guerrillas.
+Bn., Philippine Division; KIA 7 Sep 1944 off west coast of Mindanao; Japanese Hell Ship Shinyo Maru torpedoed by submarine USS Paddle (SS 263); of around 750 US POWs, 667 died and 82 swam to shore and were saved by Filipino guerrillas.

-• Japan Lashes Out > The Philippines Lost.
+• WWII Japan > Japan Lashes Out > The Philippines Lost

 † Senior, Clifford Leo, SN 576-76-12, US Navy, Pott.
 Co.